yagnikpt/flashback/README.md

 # Flashback
-A command line tool which can be your second mind which remembers your stuff and can used to recall or self reflect.
+A command line tool that can serve as your second memory, which remembers your information and can be used to recall or self-reflect.

 ### Work in progress